netobserv/network-observability-operator/docs/FlowCollector.md

-FlowlogsPipeline contains settings related to the flowlogs-pipeline component
+Settings related to the flowlogs-pipeline component, which collects and enriches the flows, and produces metrics.

 <table>
     <thead>